husikl/ist_ros/Notes_for_benchmark.md

 Using the the script with adjusted folder name :
+-  davis_evaluator.py (right now the folder name is hardcoded, changing to argument would be easier?)

+currently running as:
+- python davis_evaluator.py --input_path ./inputs/pick_and_place.mp4 --output_path ./outputs/videos/output_video.mp4 --save_all_mode --save_all_path  ./outputs/all_data
+Need to remove the unneeded arguments for simplicity...

--  davis_evaluator.py (right now the folder name is hardcoded, changing to argument would be easier?) load the images from the dataset (i.e. bear), select target in first image with sam, and store the masks.
+load the images from the dataset (i.e. bear), select target in first image with sam, and store the masks.
     (get fps from here?)
 Next run the